Tenari/lifting/basic_bodybuilding.md

 When you first start lifting you will get very quick strength gains, followed by very quick hypertrophic gains. ("Hypertrophy" is the science word for muscles getting bigger).
 Unfortunately, after you have been (seriously) training for anywhere between 1 month and 6 months, those gains taper off and all of a sudden you have to get smarter with your program or else you'll stall out and start to get frustrated.
 I certainly did, anyway.

 So basically, when you're first starting out, *what* you do in the gym kinda doesn't matter.
 Just go.
 But as you progress, it continues to matter more and more, until you're eeking out tiny gainz on super complex mesocycles manipulating many variables.
 I will supply a full plan for beginners and so on, but you can get through the newbie stage with pretty much anything.
-Starting Strength is what I did initially and it built me up to a 255lb squat for 5 reps in 6 months.
+Starting Strength is what I did initially and it built me up to a 255lb squat for 5 reps in 6 months with a pretty nice foundation layer of muscle.
 Stronglifts, 5/3/1, whatever.
 Just do something.

 #### Beginner Nutrition